ECLAIR-Robotics/Old-Smart-Mirror/README.md

      4. Any bugs or problems you faced
      5. Things you're doing in your code that might be problematic
      6. Limitations of the module
+10. Once Sahil has reviewed your pull request and has any suggestions, you can make them in your branch, commit, and push.
+Resolve any requested changes you've completed and re-request a review.
+The button to do this is on the right side-bar under your pull request with a recycling icon.

 ## Setting up Remote Development
 Since setting up all the dependencies for a project is extremely challenging since they are platform development, you can test your code on the Raspberry Pi remotely.